2018.6.18 Massachusetts municipalities: degrees of separation

 For good measure, here's a map for number of towns away from the ocean (so coastal towns count as 1 away, analogous to the state-line towns in the state maps above):

 One thing you can see here is how large in area Plymouth, Dartmouth, Westport, Ipswich etc. are compared to the small cities around Boston; and this also shows that there are no landlocked towns on the Cape.
-I also colored the island towns here since likewise all of them are coastal, none landlocked.
-Essex, Braintree, and Acushnet look potentially coastal, but each of them is separated from the ocean by a boundary between two other towns, either a land boundary or one along a narrow waterway.
+I also colored the island towns here since their adjacency to the sea is well-defined; likewise all of them are coastal, none landlocked.
+Essex, Braintree, Saugus, and Acushnet look potentially coastal, but each of them is separated from the ocean by a boundary between two other towns, either a land boundary or one along a narrow waterway.

 Finally, I combined the all-states and ocean maps into an all-edges map: